The purpose of the Scheme is to convey clients without alternative means of transport to hospitals or clinics to meet appointments or for admission.

 Clients are picked up by the driver in good time to meet their appointment.
 If a client is unsteady on their feet, or the paths are slippery, the driver will assist them to the car.

 The driver will ensure that the client is able to reach the correct clinic safely and will arrange a suitable place and time for collection.
+Drivers will usually wait in the vicinity of the clinic, or ensure that they are contactable, so that there is no delay to the return trip home.

 All clients receive individual care and attention from the drivers but may bring an escort with them.

-Patients must be residents in Newark & Sherwood District or be registered with a GP in the District.
+Clients must be residents in Newark & Sherwood District or be registered with a GP in the District.

 Patients will be able to use the Scheme under the following circumstances –